ordogod/TheColor/README.md

 When writing a new unit test, I try to put it next to other tests that target the same feature of the component.
 Most of the times I have only one assertion in the test.
-I add verbose documentation for tests that have complex *given* or/and *when* parts.
+I add verbose documentation for tests that have complex *given*, *when* or *then* part(s).
 I keep most of mocked behaviour in the body of each test case.
-I rarely mock dependencies outside of the particular test.
+I rarely mock dependencies on the level of the class that contains tests.
 I almost never use visibility modifiers in unit test classes.

-See brilliant presentation on this topic: [Write awesome tests by Jeroen Mols](https://youtu.be/F8Gc8Nwf0yk?si=M6Z_-75ueUsn4iO_)
+All above allows me to have valuable and readable tests.
+I don't waste time chasing code coverage, testing that obvious code indeed *does* work.
+If I want to remind myself of the software contract that a component establishes and I feel lazy going through its code, then I may just open its unit tests and see what is the expected behaviour.